MikaPetteriLundgren/Arduino-Cottage-Monitoring-System/README.md

 Timings of temperature measurements are taken care by timers.
 Measured temperature values are sent immediately to the Domoticz.

-The alarm siren will turned on according to the MQTT callback messages from the Domoticz.
-The alarm siren functionality includes a features which will turn siren off after predefined time period has elapsed in order to avoid situation where the alarm siren stays on forever if there would be communication break between the Arduino and the Domoticz.
+The alarm siren will be turned on according to the MQTT callback messages from the Domoticz.
+The alarm siren functionality includes a feature which will turn siren off after predefined time period has elapsed in order to avoid situation where the alarm siren stays on "forever" if there would be communication break between the Arduino and the Domoticz.

 It's constantly checked in main loop is MQTT connection alive because of MQTT callback function.
 If the MQTT connection has been disconnected, it will be established again.
 If the MQTT connection has been disconnected 10 times altogether for some reason, an ethernet connection will be initialized again.

-Events of the door sensors & the alarm siren and temperature values are added to the MQTT payload (payload differs depends on a type of a sensor/switch).
+Events of the door sensors & alarm siren and temperature values are added to the MQTT payload (payload differs depends on a type of a sensor/switch).
 The created MQTT payload is sent to MQTT server via internet.

 It's possible to print amount of free RAM memory of Arduino via serial port by uncommenting `#define RAM_DEBUG` line